OAuth-Apis/apis/README.md

 ### SURFConext Authn Authenticator

-See the information in the [surfconext authn submodule](https://github.com/OpenConextApps/apis/tree/master/apis-surfconext-authn) for detailed information on the SURFconext SAML Authenthication implementation.
+See the information in the [surfconext authn submodule](https://github.com/OpenConextApps/apis/tree/master/apis-surfconext-authn) for detailed information on the SURFconext SAML Authentication implementation.

 ### Tests